Checking OCD in Children

 Checking OCD in children is one of the most common yet often misunderstood subtypes of obsessive-compulsive disorder (OCD).
-Most of the adult when reach to a mental health professional that they are having OCD at the age of 12 or 13 which is consider the age of developing OCD.
+Most adults reach mental health professionals reporting that their OCD started around the age of 12 or 13 — considered the typical age of onset.
 It is marked by repetitive checking behaviours driven by intrusive doubts and anxiety.
 Children affected by this condition may feel compelled to repeatedly check doors, locks, homework, switches, or even personal belongings to relieve anxiety and prevent imagined harm.

 At Emotion of Life, our OCD Specialist Therapists Shyam Gupta and Pratibha Gupta have seen countless children and families struggling with these rituals.
-Through our evidence-based therapies—Cognitive Behavioural Therapy (CBT) and Exposure and Response Prevention (ERP)—we offer paediatric OCD treatment without medicine, helping children to overcome complex cycle of Checking OCD and confidently back in their daily lives.
+Through our evidence-based therapies — Cognitive Behavioural Therapy (CBT) and Exposure and Response Prevention (ERP) — we offer paediatric OCD treatment without medicine, helping children overcome the complex cycle of Checking OCD and confidently return to their daily lives.

-Checking OCD in children is a form of obsessive-compulsive disorder where a child is fall in trap of intrusive thoughts and doubts, leading to compulsive behaviours to seek reassurance or avoid feared consequences.
+Checking OCD in children is a form of obsessive-compulsive disorder where a child falls into the trap of intrusive thoughts and doubts, leading to compulsive behaviours to seek reassurance or avoid feared consequences.

 - A child with Checking OCD might check whether a school bag has all the notebooks dozens of times.